ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 ### 24.4 Redis Cache and Counters

 Redis is used as the shared Django cache backend in production.
-It stores temporary counters and lock flags for authentication lockout, AI rate limiting, AI cooldowns, and AI concurrency control.
+It stores temporary counters and lock flags for authentication lockout, AI burst limits/cooldowns, fixed 24-hour AI quota counters, encrypted short-lived AI job records, job update locks, and AI concurrency control.
+Redis DB 2 is the default Celery broker for the `ai-worker` queue.
 It is not the primary database and should not be used as the only backup source for article data.

 ## 25. Main Security Controls Summary